Missouri Wrongful Death Claim: Who Can File and What Damages Are Recoverable?

 For more on the evidence side of injury cases, read our guide on how to prove negligence in a Missouri personal injury case.

-Wrongful Death vs. Survival Action: What Is the Difference?
+Wrongful Death vs. Survival Action in Missouri: What’s the Difference?

 Wrongful death claims and survival actions are related, but they are not the same thing.